6812 CE Arnhem

 ArtEZ Academy of Architecture offers a master program in architecture.
 As a part of the ArtEZ University of the Arts the program focuses on design education.
 For students to enroll they have to have finished a bachelor program in building engineering.
 The concurrent educational model sees to it that the professional and design skills are developed hand in hand.

 Themes and developments in architecture and in the spatial and social contexts of architecture find their way directly to the educational programme.
-The programme therefor has an international orientation, focuses on current issues and has social and cultural relevance.
-The language of the program is Dutch.
+The programme therefore has an international orientation, focuses on current issues and has social and cultural relevance.
+The language of the programme is Dutch.

 Architects have direct impact and influence on society, and make an important contribution to it daily.
 As an architect, you have a part in improving people's lives and the world around them through creative, inspirational work.
 You keep the world liveable – for ourselves, for nature and for future generations.
 That is a substantial task to be faced with, and now more than ever, we must take things in a new direction.
 As an architect, you play an active role in that process.